Syedmainudeen/TB-AI-LLMS/README.md

 Future Scope:

 Integration of volumetric segmentation techniques to estimate portion size and calorie content of the food, enabling more accurate dietary tracking.

+To run:  streamlit Final_App.py    "Run this command in command prompt in the project environment"